TheSonOfThomp/AdamThompson/Portfolio/markdown/smrtwatr.md

 ## Implementation

 We set up a [Tornado](http://www.tornadoweb.org/en/stable/) server on a Raspberry Pi to serve the web UI, and to communicate with the fountain's controller.
-Tornado supports `html` templates, and can dynamically change the UI on the fly.
+Tornado supports WebSocket and `html` templates to dynamically change the UI for separate clients on the fly.
 I wrote all of the app's front-end styling and logic, as well as some server-side logic using `node.js`.

 Check out the front-end, back-end, and controller code on [GitHub](https://github.com/Adam93MT/SMRTWATR).